awsdocs/amazon-eks-user-guide/doc_source/cert-signing.md

    openssl req -new -key myserver.key -out myserver.csr -subj "/CN=myserver.default.svc"
    ```

-1. Run the `cat myserver.csr | base64 -w 0 #` command to generate a base64 value for the CSR request\.
-Later, use this value for the `request` value in your CSR\.
+1. Generate a `base64` value for the CSR request\.
+Later, you'll use this value for the `request` value in your CSR\.

    ```
    cat myserver.csr | base64 -w 0 | tr -d "\n"
    ```

-1. Create a `CertificateSigningRequest` YAML file\.
+1. Create a file named `mycsr.yaml` with the following contents\.
 In the following example, `beta.eks.amazonaws.com/app-serving` is the `signerName`\.
+Replace *base64\-value* with the value returned in the previous step\.

    ```
    apiVersion: certificates.k8s.io/v1